Mavericks eye fourth straight win vs. reeling Pelicans

 “We’re trying to win every game whether we have six players or 15,” Doncic said.
 “But I think we did a great job.”

-Burke made seven of eight 3-pointers as the Mavericks made 20 of 40 against the Magic, who were tied for the fewest 3-pointers allowed per game coming in.
+Burke made seven of eight 3-pointers as the Mavericks made 20 of 40 against the Magic, which was tied for the fewest 3-pointers allowed per game coming in.

 “It all started with Luka.
 He was really dialed in.
 He understood exactly what the situation was.
 He knew this was a game where we couldn’t have a lot of slippage.
 And he set the tone.
 That’s the sign of a guy who is a great leader on a team.”